* Hurricane forecast to hit Gulf coast late Friday or Saturday

 * Residents fleeing most powerful storm on U.S. mainland since 2005

 * Locals told to take cover from wind, floods

 * Oil and gas operations already affected

-Gas stations and grocery stores all along the south Texas coast were packed as residents readied their cars and pantries for any shortages following the storm.
+Gas stations and grocery stores in the region were packed as residents readied their cars and pantries for any shortages following the storm.

-The NHC expects Harvey to move slowly and linger over Texas for days.
-Its latest tracking model shows the storm moving back along the Texas coast early next week after sitting west of Houston, giving the nation's fourth most populous city a double dose of rain and wind.
+The NHC's latest tracking model shows the storm sitting southwest of Houston for more than a day, giving the nation's fourth most populous city a double dose of rain and wind.

 "Now is the time to urgently hide from the wind.
 Failure to adequately shelter may result in serious injury, loss of life, or immense human suffering," the National Weather Service said.